-Marc shares his experience to give the candidates an idea of what to expect.
-Also, the patient gets a chance to examine Dr. Behnam’s work by examining Marc’s new natural hairline and Marc’s before and after hair transplant pictures.
-After the brief meeting with Marc, you will next meet with Dr. Behnam to discuss your goals and concerns and have a hair loss examination.
+Stephen shares his experience to give the candidates an idea of what to expect.
+Also, the patient gets a chance to examine Dr. Behnam’s work by examining his new natural hairline and his before and after hair transplant pictures.
+After the brief meeting with Stephen, you will next meet with Dr. Behnam to discuss your goals and concerns and have a hair loss examination.

 If the patient is suffering from generalized thinning, the donor area is also thinning and will not be permanent if transplanted.
 We like to emphasize again why early treatment is so important.
 Patients with generalized thinning are not good hair transplant candidates.

 Generalized thinning is just one example of a condition that would exclude a patient from being a transplant candidate.
 Early treatment is the key and that is why a microscopic analysis of every potential patient is so important.

 The picture above shows an analysis of a patient who has generalized hair loss and thus he has a poor donor hair follicles.
 Hence he is not a good hair transplant candidate.
 As you can see, he has generalized thinning of he grafts.

 The image above shows a patient with strong hair follicles, demonstrated by thick, dark and black hair follicles without much thinning.
 These hairs are great transplant candidates as they are resistant to thinning and are thus permanent.

 Most people have between 40 and 80 grafts per square centimeter in their donor area.
 In the initial meeting, Dr. Behnam calculates the patients’ density in the donor area which will ultimately determine how much of the bald areas can be covered in a single procedure.